backstage/backstage/packages/core-components/api-report.md

 // @public @deprecated
 export function ItemCard(props: ItemCardProps): JSX.Element;

-// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-html-tag-missing-string) The HTML element has an invalid attribute: Expecting an HTML string starting with a single-quote or double-quote character
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (ae-missing-release-tag) "ItemCardGrid" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function ItemCardGrid(props: ItemCardGridProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "ItemCardGridClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ItemCardGridClassKey = 'root';

 // Warning: (ae-forgotten-export) The symbol "styles" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ItemCardGridProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ItemCardGridProps = Partial<WithStyles<typeof styles>> & {
   children?: React_2.ReactNode;
 };

-// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-html-tag-missing-string) The HTML element has an invalid attribute: Expecting an HTML string starting with a single-quote or double-quote character
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (ae-missing-release-tag) "ItemCardHeader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function ItemCardHeader(props: ItemCardHeaderProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "ItemCardHeaderClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ItemCardHeaderClassKey = 'root';

 // Warning: (ae-forgotten-export) The symbol "styles" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ItemCardHeaderProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ItemCardHeaderProps = Partial<WithStyles<typeof styles_2>> & {